How are the routers used in the home network?

-- Upgrade firmware: Same as application on our PCs, the home router firmware (software inside functioning) should have recent patches and updates.
+- Upgrade firmware: Same as the application on our PCs, the home router firmware (software inside functioning) should have recent patches and updates.
 Most of the patches address safety vulnerabilities that can affect the device.
 Consider updating router firmware as often as possible.

 - Disable remote management: Disable this option to keep malicious people from creating a connection with the home router and its settings through the WAN interface.

 - Alert for unknown device connections: Use the home router's management site to regulate if any unauthorized device has attempted to join or joined the home network.
 If a suspicious device is identified, a Media Access Control or firewall filtering rule could be applied to the home router.